FlaPer87/drops/README.md

 * The way worker's commands are registered, perhaps those methods could be dynamically registered using meta-classes.

 * Console worker is just an example

+* Registers backends should go into SmartRPyC, Should it?